100% of profits

-Learn the statistics behind Multiple Sclerosis and how playing the ticket can help.
+Learn the statistics behind Multiple Sclerosis and how playing the It Takes 2 Instant Ticket can help.

-In general, MS is more common in areas farthest from the equator.
+MS is generally more common in areas farthest from the equator.
 However, prevalence rates may differ significantly among groups living in the same geographic area regardless of distance from the equator.

 The recent prevalence study shows MS is three times more common in women than in men (73% vs. 26%), suggesting that hormones may also play a significant role in determining susceptibility to MS.

 MS across ethnicities